baswunderlich/slick-smart-incredible-project/README.md

 # Project Name: THN SSI Project

 ## Description:
-This project aims to implement Self-Sovereign Identity (SSI) solutions.
+This project aims to collect interesting information for the planning of an SSI email service

-## Installation:
-1. Clone the repository: `git clone https://github.com/THN-SSI-Project/THN-SSI.git`
-2. Navigate to the project directory: `cd THN-SSI`
-3. Install dependencies: `npm install`

 ## Interesting links:
 - https://spruceid.dev/docs/credible/